Human Resource Development

 In addition, we have established a correspondence education system and a public qualification incentive system for the purpose of self-improvement of individuals.
 As part of this growing culture of encouraging self-improvement, we have implemented a new public qualification incentive system from April 2019, including increased lump-sum incentives for public qualifications.

-Tokai Carbon allows employees to take childcare leave for up to two years following the birth of a child, and nursing care leave for a total of 93 days per family.
-Employees may also work shortened hours up to the time their children complete the third grade of elementary school.
-These benefits exceed statutory standards and give employees a relatively high level of flexibility in meeting family needs.
+The childcare leave system provides a maximum two-year leave after the birth of a child, employees may also work shortened hours up to the time their children complete the third grade of elementary school.
+These benefits exceed statutory standards.
+Nursing care leave provides for a total of 93 days per family.

 Promoting diversity

-In the General Employer Action Plan based on the Act on Promotion of Women's Participation and Advancement in the Workplace, which was formulated in 2025, we have set targets for the five-year period starting from April 2025, including increasing the ratio of female managers to 7.0% by the end of 2029, and reducing the average monthly overtime hours of all full-time employees to 25 hours or less in each fiscal year of the plan period.
-To achieve this targets, we will work to increase the proportion of women among new graduate hires for career-track positions to 30% or more, and to establish a supportive working environment that is easy to work in for employees who need to raise children or provide nursing care for family members.
-The percentage of females to the total number of new graduates taken on for career-track positions hired in 2025 reached 25%.
-We will continue with efforts to create an even better workplace environment.
+Based on the Act on Promotion of Women’s Participation and Advancement in the Workplace, we formulated a general employer action plan in 2025.
+Over the five-year period starting April 2025, our goals are to increase the percentage of women in managerial positions to 7.0% or more and reduce the average monthly overtime hours for all full-time employees to 25 hours or less for each fiscal year during the period of the plan.
+To achieve these goals, we will focus on increasing the proportion of women among female new graduates hired for career-track positions to at least 30%, and creating a comfortable workplace environment for employees who need to raise children or provide care for family members, etc.

 【Expanding hiring of people with disabilities】